home-assistant/architecture/adr/0005-docker-images.md

 ## Context

-We have now `homeassistant/home-assistant` as amd64 image based on Debian Linux with a size of 761 (compressed).
-On the other side, we have `homeassistant/...-homeassistant` with support 5 architectures based on Alpine Linux with a size of 376 (compressed).
-This image is also used by Hass.io and the Dockerfiles are checked by hadolint and mostly best praxis.
-Hass.io support more components out of the box.
-We build in the background a wheels repository for Alpine and want to extend that support in the future.
-It's true that the image supports more components but TF and chrome are currently not supported out of the box.
+We have now `homeassistant/home-assistant` as an amd64 image, based on Debian Linux, with a size of 761 (compressed).

+On the other side, we have `homeassistant/...-homeassistant` with support for 5 different architectures based on Alpine Linux with a size of 376 (compressed).
+Hass.io uses these images.

+The Hass.io images follow (most) best practices, and the Dockerfiles are checked with hadolint.

+The Hass.io images support more integrations out of the box.
+Also, we pre-build all the Python Wheels for Alpine in the background.
+Additionally, support for pre-build Alpine packages is planned for the future.

+Even though, the Hass.io images support more integrations, some things are not supported on Alpine.
+For example, TensorFlow and Chrome (the last one is less of an issue now web scraping is banned in [ADR-0004](0004-webscraping.md)).

+In the current situation, we basically release and maintain two types of Docker images.
+The current Debian based one and the ones based on Alpine Linux.
+This requires us to solve issues twice or, in case of issues related to a specific Linux version, becomes harder to resolve to find out the culprit.

 ## Decision

-We are currently fragmented with 2 Docker images and build system.
-Our Docker team and resource are very limited and we should focus all our resource to one Project/image system.
-Otherwise, we need to solve every problem twice.
-Also, can the regular Docker installation improved by coming Hass.io feature with modular component installation and smaller images.
+Our Docker team and resources are limited and we should focus all our resource to one docker image.

-I want that we have one build system and `homeassistant/home-assistant` going to be a meta repository that points to the correct architecture of `homeassistant/...-homeassistant`.
+Our regular Docker installation can be improved by tagging along with the Hass.io images, which features a more modular approach, follow better practices, are well maintained, supports five architectures, and have smaller images.
+Users will benefit from the pre-builds we provide and deliver, which results in a faster set up and installation of integrations.

+We are going to transform our current `homeassistant/home-assistant` image into a Docker manifest image that provides multiple architectures.
+Each of the supported architectures in that manifest will point to one of the Alpine based Dockerfiles; we currently use for Hass.io: `homeassistant/...-homeassistant`.

+Resulting in a single Docker base to maintain, while providing lots of benefits.

 ## Consequences

-We need to extend the azure builds to support the tagging system `dev`, `beta` and `stable`.
-We need also move forward with the wheels repository and the Home Assistant core pip installation for Docker environment.
-We are going to alias that image to the Hass.io Home Assistant version before the Home Assistant 1.0 release as it is actively maintained.
+- We need to extend the Azure builds to support the tagging system `dev`, `beta` and `stable`.
+- We need also move forward with the Python Wheels repository and the Home Assistant core pip installation for Docker environment.
+- We need to migrate our regular Home Assistant Docker image into a Docker manifest.

+The plan is to complete this before the Home Assistant 1.0 release.